OceaneCsn/DIANE/README.md

 Given the popularity of combinatorial approaches in experimental biology, we designed this tool to process, explore, and perform advanced statistical analysis on **multifactorial expression data** using state of the art methods.
 It includes :

--   Raw count data pre-processing and normalisation
+-   Raw count data pre-processing and normalization

 -   Differential expression analysis and results visualization (Volcano plots, heatmaps, Venn diagrams...)

 -   Gene ontology enrichment analysis

--   Expression based clustering in the framework of Mixture Models, and individual characterisation of those clusters (generalized linar models and GO enrichment analysis).
+-   Expression based clustering in the framework of Mixture Models, and individual characterization of those clusters (generalized linar models and GO enrichment analysis).

 -   Machine learning based Gene Regulatory Network inference and interactive network analysis, community discovery, transcription factor ranking...